docker-java/docker-java/README.md

 * Docker daemon running
 * Docker private repository running (see below).

-You'll need to be running a local private registry, as per [the quick start instructions](https://github.com/docker/docker-registry):
+You'll need to be running a local private registry, as per [these instructions](docker-auth-registry/README.md):

-    $ docker run -p 5000:5000 registry

- If you're using boot2docker, set-up a port forward:

-     $ VBoxManage controlvm boot2docker-vm natpf1 "5000,tcp,127.0.0.1,5000,,5000"

-You can remove this forward later using:

-     $ VBoxManage controlvm boot2docker-vm natpf1 delete 5000

 The Maven build includes integration tests which are using a localhost instance of Docker and require manual setup.
 Make sure you have a local Docker daemon running and then provide your https://registry.hub.docker.com/account/login/ information via system properties: